nmarcetic/docker-nginx-reload/README.md

 ****docker-nginx-reload****

 Sidecar container for K8s nginx CRL reload.
-It exposes HTTP API endpoint which triggers CRL fetching from Vault and updating CRL file, then sending reload signal to nginx in order to re-load CRL file.
+It exposes HTTP API endpoint which triggers CRL fetching from Vault and updating CRL file.
+Then thanks to K8s [Shated process namespaces  between Containers in a Pod](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) sents reload signal to nginx in order to re-load CRL file.

 ## Configuration